 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

-A. When the business, property and affairs of any association are in the possession of the superintendent for liquidation, or when an association is in an unsafe or unsound condition, the association may be rehabilitated, readjusted or reorganized in accordance with any plan proposed and approved as provided in this article.
+A. If the business, property and affairs of any association are in the possession of the deputy director for liquidation, or if an association is in an unsafe or unsound condition, the association may be rehabilitated, readjusted or reorganized in accordance with any plan proposed and approved as provided in this article.

-1. The retention thereof by the superintendent as a conservator, if the business, property or affairs are in his possession for liquidation.
+1. The retention thereof by the deputy director as a conservator, if the business, property or affairs are in the deputy director's possession for liquidation.

-2. The delivery thereof to the superintendent as a conservator, or for liquidation.
+2. The delivery thereof to the deputy director as a conservator, or for liquidation.

 3. The transfer thereof to any person or to a trustee.